-On January 2004, we announced our intention to advance cantuzumab mertansine, or a modified version of the compound, into a clinical trial that we plan to manage.
+In January 2004, we announced our intention to advance cantuzumab mertansine, or a modified version of the compound, into a clinical trial that we plan to manage.
 In October 2004 we decided to move forward with a modified version of cantuzumab mertansine called huC242-DM4.
 We currently expect that a Phase I clinical trial will be initiated with huC242-DM4 in the calendar year 2005.
-We estimate that we will incur external expenses of approximately \$1.5 million during the remainder of the current fiscal year related to clinical development of this product candidate.
-During the six months ended December 31, 2004, we have incurred approximately \$500,000 in external costs related to this product candidate.
+We estimate that we will incur external expenses of approximately \$210,000 during the remainder of the current fiscal year related to clinical development of this product candidate.
+During the nine months ended March 31, 2005, we have incurred approximately \$1.4 million in external costs related to this product candidate.
 We intend to evaluate whether to out license all or part of the development and commercial rights to this compound after the clinical trial is completed.

 We licensed our three most advanced preclinical product candidates to sanofi-aventis in 2003 under the terms of our discovery, development, and commercialization collaboration.
-These three product candidates are an anti-CD33 TAP compound for acute myeloid leukemia, an anti-IGF-1R antibody and a TAP compound for certain B-cell malignancies.
-During the quarter, sanofi-aventis filed an Investigational New Drug Application (IND) for the anti-CD33 TAP compound.
-We currently expect sanofi-aventis to initiate clinical testing of the anti-CD33 TAP compound in the near future.
+These three product candidates are AVE9633, an anti-CD33 TAP compound for acute myeloid leukemia, an anti-IGF-1R antibody and a TAP compound for certain B-cell malignancies.
+During the quarter ended December 31, 2004, sanofiaventis filed an Investigational New Drug Application (IND) for the anti-CD33 TAP compound AVE9633.
+In the current quarter, sanofi-aventis initiated clinical testing of this compound.

 The anti-IGF-1R antibody is a naked antibody directed against a target found on various solid tumors including certain breast, lung and prostate cancers, as well as some hematological malignancies.
-At December 31, 2004, pursuant to our collaboration research program with sanofi-aventis, we continued to perform preclinical experiments to evaluate candidate antibodies, identified a lead antibody product candidate, and several alternate product candidates.
 The third potential product candidate is directed at certain B-cell malignancies, including non-Hodgkin's lymphoma.